djotaku/KVM-backup/README.md

 backup_VM Fedora30_container_from_yaml /media/NotHome/VMs/container_server.qcow2 /media/NotHome/VMs/backups

+Make sure that at the backup location you have a folder already existing called "current".

+ie:

+For the script you specify BackupLocation, but within that folder you already have a folder called current.

+BackupLocation/current/

 First stops it because backing up a running VM can lead to an unusable backup.

 Then it copies the drive specified to the backup location under a folder named "current".